Bubble-Protocol/seedling/docs/about.md

 ---
 title: About Seedling
 description: Welcome to Seedling, a decentralized platform designed to embody the essence of free and fair sharing of written content.
-Seedling is inspired by the simplicity and user-friendly experience of content discovery platforms like Medium, but with a decentralized twist.
+Seedling is a fully decentralized digital publishing and discovery platform with direct user-to-author tipping.
 image: ./img/seedling2.png
 image-width: full
 ---
 # About Seedling

 Welcome to Seedling, a decentralized platform designed to embody the essence of free and fair sharing of written content.
-Seedling is inspired by the simplicity and user-friendly experience of content discovery platforms like Medium, but with a decentralized twist.
-It's an arena for writers and readers to interact, share insights, and reward captivating narratives through cryptocurrency tipping.
+Seedling is a fully decentralized digital publishing and discovery platform with direct user-to-author tipping.

+Seedling gives authors the autonomy to publish without censorship and the ability to be rewarded directly through cryptocurrency.
+Readers can discover diverse voices and perspectives, free from the influence of central algorithms, and directly support authors they believe in through tipping and subscriptions.

+Our goal is to create a sustainable model for content creation and consumption that aligns with the ethos of web3 - transparency, user governance and equitable distribution of value.

-Seedling is currently in beta and runs on the Base Goerli testnet.
+*Seedling is currently in beta and runs on the Base Goerli testnet.*

+## Vision

+1. To empower independent authors and journalists with a decentralized platform that prioritizes freedom of expression and creative control.

+2. To foster a direct and rewarding connection between creators and their audience through cryptocurrency-based tipping, subscriptions and on-chain profit sharing models.

 ## Features